-THE COMPACT RANGE is a shielded anechoic chamber measuring 66 ft long by 44 ft wide by 38 ft high.
-The chamber's antenna system consists of a custom 24 ft by 24 ft rolled-edge reflector fed by an offset feed yielding a 12 ft by 12 ft quiet zone centered 19 ft above the floor.
-The operating frequency range is from 400 MHz to 100 GHz covered in seven bands: 400 MHz to 2 GHZ, 2-18 GHz, 18-26 GHz, 26-40 GHz, 40-50 GHz, 55-65 GHz, and 90-100 GHz.
+THE COMPACT RANGE is a shielded anechoic chamber measuring 66 feet long, 44 feet wide, and 38 feet high.
+The chamber's antenna system consists of a custom 24-by-24-foot rolled-edge reflector fed by an offset feed yielding a 12-by-12-foot quiet zone centered 19 feet above the floor.
+The operating frequency range is from 400 MHz to 100 GHz covered in seven bands: 400 MHz to 2 GHz, 2-18 GHz, 18-26 GHz, 26-40 GHz, 40-50 GHz, 55-65 GHz, and 90-100 GHz.

-The Compact Range was designed by The Ohio State University and has the ability to perform both radar cross section (RCS) measurements as well as antenna and electromagnetic interference (EMI) measurements.
+The compact range was designed by The Ohio State University and has the ability to perform both radar cross section (RCS) measurements as well as antenna and electromagnetic interference (EMI) measurements.
 Antenna data can be collected from 400 MHz to 100 GHz while RCS measurements can be performed from 800 MHz to 100 GHz.
-Antennas being tested are either mounted to a metal ogive tower that has a polarization-over-azimuth-over-elevation axis located at the top of the ogive, or a large fiberglass tower consisting of an azimuth-over-elevation-over-tower-over-azimuth-over-elevation mount.
+While being tested, antennas are mounted either to a metal ogive tower that has a polarization-over-azimuth-over-elevation axis located at the top of the ogive, or to a large fiberglass tower consisting of an azimuth-over-elevation-over-tower-over-azimuth-over-elevation mount.
 Antenna size and weight usually dictate which mount is used.
-RCS measurements are typically performed on a custom-shaped foam pylon.
-There are several foam pylons to choose from depending on target size and weight.
+The RCS measurements are typically performed on a custom-shaped foam pylon.
+Several foam pylons are available to choose from depending on target size and weight.

 The RF measurement system is a custom system designed and built by The Ohio State University.
 It has been updated and reconfigured by Lincoln Laboratory over the years and now uses a Keysight network analyzer as a receiver.
 Collection and control software was originally developed by The Ohio State University and has since been upgraded by Lincoln Laboratory to add features and improve performance.
 Both antenna and RCS measurements are pulsed in order to gate out unwanted reflections and multipath.
 Background subtraction is also employed when performing RCS measurements to minimize target pylon interference.
-Absorber treatment is a combination of pyramidal and wedge absorber on the floor, walls and ceiling.
+Absorber treatment is a combination of pyramidal and wedge absorber on the floor, walls, and ceiling.

 The chamber is accessed on a gantry crane.
-The gantry has a scissor lift to raise personnel to the target area as well as a one-ton crane to lift heavier objects onto the mount.
+The gantry has a scissor lift to raise personnel to the target area and a one-ton crane to lift heavier objects onto the mount.

-Room temperature is kept constant to maintain RF stability as well as minimize compact range reflector antenna expansion and contraction.
+Room temperature is kept constant to maintain RF stability and minimize compact range reflector antenna expansion and contraction.